 Why are these two the best VR gifts?
 Well, Google Cardboard VR offers the cheapest possible VR gift option, yet it actually works really well as a fun toy and as a great introduction to VR.

-The Sony PlayStation VR is a lot more expensive – BUT it was also just voted top invention of 2016 by Time magazine.
+The Sony PlayStation VR is a lot more expensive – BUT it was also voted top invention by Time magazine.

 Plus, the Sony PlayStation VR is a whole lot LESS expensive than many other VR sets, is incredibly comfortable, and can be used by anyone who has a PlayStation.
 All of this makes the Sony PlayStation VR a great choice if you want to give someone the gift of endless hours of awesome fun.